 -Social media posts (including Snapchat and Instagram Stories)

 Startups, by their very nature, are scrappy, resourceful, flexible and creative.
-This can sometimes mean that startups fly by the seat of their pants, go with the flow and tackle urgent matters head on.
+This, sometimes, mean that startups fly by the seat of their pants, go with the flow and tackle urgent matters head on.

 1. Plan, plan, plan